awsdocs/amazon-rekognition-developer-guide/doc_source/API_StartContentModeration.md

 # StartContentModeration<a name="API_StartContentModeration"></a>

- Starts asynchronous detection of explicit or suggestive adult content in a stored video\.
+ Starts asynchronous detection of unsafe content in a stored video\.

 Amazon Rekognition Video can moderate content in a video stored in an Amazon S3 bucket\.
 Use [Video](API_Video.md) to specify the bucket name and the filename of the video\. `StartContentModeration` returns a job identifier \(`JobId`\) which you use to get the results of the analysis\.
-When content moderation analysis is finished, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.
+When unsafe content analysis is finished, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic that you specify in `NotificationChannel`\.

-To get the results of the content moderation analysis, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
+To get the results of the unsafe content analysis, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetContentModeration](API_GetContentModeration.md) and pass the job identifier \(`JobId`\) from the initial call to `StartContentModeration`\.

 For more information, see [Detecting Unsafe Content](moderation.md)\.